jeffzh4ng/tinyc/ARCHITECTURE.md

   - spec: Backus-Naur Form (BNF)
   - impl: pushdown automata (PA)

-There are well-defined algorithms to convert specs into implementations, as well as proofs (Pumping Lemma) for determining when a language is regular or not.
+There are well-defined algorithms to convert specs into implementations.
 For instance, with syntactic analysis, you can convert REs -> NFAs -> DFA -> min(DFA) via Thompson's, subset, and Kleene's construction respectively.

+RE/FA aren't expressive enough for a certain set of languages, called context-free languages (there's also a result called the Pumping Lemma which determiens if a language is regualr or not).
+If a language is context-free, it'll need to be specified via BNF and implemented with pushdown automata, which are the same as their regular-language counterparts with the addition of recursion.

-This results in so called "compiler compilers" which take in your lexical and syntactic grammars, and produce the machines (lexers and parsers), which *you* then use for your compiler.
+The formalization in both lexical and syntactic analysis results in so called compiler compilers which take in your lexical and syntactic grammars, and produce the machines (lexers and parsers), which *you* then use for your compiler.
 This is not any different from higher order programming.

-While these academic formalizations can help compiler construction with respect to correctness, caution should be exercised based on your engineering constraints.
+While these academic formalizations can help compiler construction with respect to correctness (rule #1 of compiler construction is to perserve semantics afterall), caution should be exercised based on your engineering constraints.
 A heuristic to use when calculating cost-benefit calculus is `benefit (DSL) ∝ |engineers|` Sacrificing flow control for a straight-jacketed DSL (such as HCL and ECS for managing cloud infrastructure and building games) may make sense when